MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-migration-planning.md

 - **Verify that the Oracle Database@Azure solution is available** in the region where you want to deploy the solution.
 For more information, see [Available regions](/azure/oracle/oracle-db/database-overview#available-regions).

 - **Consider required database changes** when you move from on-premises environments to Oracle Database@Azure.
 Migration might involve some changes to the database tablespaces and schema.
-For more information, see [Migrating Oracle databases to the Exadata coud service](https://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbi/considerations-migrating-premises-database-dbcs.html#GUID-5F6B4B4F-5B1C-4F1C-9F1A-5F6F6F6F6F6F).
+For more information, see [Migrating Oracle databases to Exadata Cloud Service](https://docs.oracle.com/en/cloud/paas/exadata-cloud/csexa/mig-migrating-premises-oracle-db-cloud.html).

 ## Oracle migration workload-specific activities